danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="bots.sendCustomRequest.html" name="bots.sendCustomRequest">Sends a custom request; for bots only: bots.sendCustomRequest</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#broadcastmessages-array-messages-danog-madelineproto-broadcast-filter-filter-int" name="broadcastMessages">Sends a list of messages to all peers (users, chats, channels) of the bot: broadcastMessages</a>

 * <a href="messages.sendMessage.html" name="messages.sendMessage">Sends a message to a chat: messages.sendMessage</a>

 * <a href="messages.sendEncryptedFile.html" name="messages.sendEncryptedFile">Sends a message with a file attachment to a secret chat: messages.sendEncryptedFile</a>